ansys/pyensight/doc/source/calc_functions.rst

 To use this function, select parts in the part list that you want to use, enter a variable and an offset.
-EnSight will auto detect the 3D field parts adjacent to your selected parts surface(s) and reach into these fields by your offset in the normal direction to obtain the variable value and then assign it to the surface of your selected parts.
+EnSight will auto detect the 3D field parts adjacent to your selected parts surfaces and reach into these fields by your offset in the normal direction to obtain the variable value and then assign it to the surface of your selected parts.